Board members are appointed by the Senedd Commission for a fixed term of five years. Membership of the current Board is outlined below.

 Dame Jane Roberts

-Jane is Research Fellow in Public Leadership at The Open University Business School.
+Jane is Visiting Fellow in Public Leadership at The Open University Business School.

 Jane was Leader of the London Borough of Camden Council from 2000 to 2005 following which she has served in a range of non-executive roles including as Chair of the Councillors Commission for the Department of Communities and Local Government, Chair of Parenting UK, a member of the Ofsted board, Chair of New Local Government Network and currently Chair of the charities, Living Streets and Stammering Children.